HL7/cqf-measures/pages/introduction.md

 ### 1.7 Background

 This Implementation Guide (IG) defines an approach to using CQL with the FHIR Measure and Library resources for specifying quality measures.
-The guidance here is drawn from the [FHIR Clinical Reasoning Module](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=97), as well as the CQL-Based HQMF IG.
+The guidance here is drawn from the [FHIR Clinical Reasoning Module](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=97), as well as the CQL-Based HQMF IG 8.

 This Implementation Guide is the successor of the CQL-based HQMF IG STU4 (Figure 2a).